rchavik/croogo-nuxt-clean-blog/README.md

     }
 ```

-- Alternatively, you can pass all request to node during developer
+- Alternatively, you can pass all request to node during development
 ```
     location / {
         proxy_redirect off;